dolthub/docs/packages/doltlab/content/guides/basic.md

 ./installer
 ```

-Alternatively, run the [installer](../reference/installer.md) with `--white-list-all-users=false`, which disables automatically whitelisting all users.
+Alternatively, run the [installer](../reference/installer.md) with `--whitelist-all-users=false`, which disables automatically whitelisting all users.

 Next, once you've restarted you DoltLab instance with the regenerated [installer](../reference/installer.md) assets, to whitelist an email for account creation in your instance, you will need to insert their email address into the `email_whitelist_elements` table.